 The Duke psychiatry residency program is a part of the Duke University Health System, a nationally ranked academic medical center and one of the most sophisticated centers in the world for medical education.
-Psychiatry residents receive broad-based training with an emphasis on the biopsychosocial model of mental illness.
+Residents receive broad-based training with an emphasis on the biopsychosocial model of mental illness.

-Trainees are encouraged to pursue a balanced education, integrating theoretical and scientific understandings of psychiatry.
+Duke offers psychiatry residents a balanced, holistic education, integrating theoretical and scientific understandings of psychiatry.
 Residents learn through clinical experiences at various training sites in a range of healthcare delivery settings, and through lecture-based and interactive learning experiences offered in academic half-day sessions by leaders in the field.

-In recent years, the Department has collaborated with other departments to provide stepped care with a case manager in the Medicine training clinic (the "Homebase Program”), psycho-oncology services at the Duke Cancer Center, transplant psychiatry services in the renowned Duke transplant services, and collaborative care in the Duke Emergency Department.
-Quality improvement activities initiated and implemented by residents have shaped many of the collaborations and enhancements in the delivery of healthcare at Duke.
+A leader in collaborative care, the Psychiatry & Behavioral Sciences department works with a number of other departments to provide holistic clinical care.
+Examples include stepped care with a case manager in the Medicine training clinic, psycho-oncology services at the Duke Cancer Center, transplant psychiatry services in the renowned Duke Transplant Center and collaborative care in the Duke Emergency Department.